 BACKGROUND TO THE PLEDGE

-The local elections on May 5th are a key moment in the democratic process.
-This year Westminster politics and the terrible war in Ukraine are likely to be at the front of people’s minds.
-But the danger of the climate crisis has not gone away and we have been shown the fragility of our supplies of fossil fuels.
-It would be easy for climate change to fall off the agenda, at a time when it is crucial to keep up the momentum and pressure for action in our local areas.
+The local elections on May 4th are a key moment in the democratic process.
+This year there are elections in 46 councils across the South East and the outcome is likely to be more unpredictable than usual due to the upheavals in Westminster politics.
+The dangers of the climate crisis have become more evident with huge floods in Pakistan and wildfires in the Med alongside the obvious fragility of our supplies of fossil fuels.
+We need to keep up the momentum and pressure for urgent climate and nature action in our local areas.

 These are the councils where seats are being contested:

-District and Borough councils: Adur, Basingstoke, Crawley, Eastleigh, Elmbridge, Fareham, Gosport, Hart, Hastings, Havant, Maidstone, Mole Valley, Reigate, Runnymede, Rushmoor, Tandridge, Tunbridge Wells, Winchester, Woking, Worthing.
+District and Borough councils: Arun, Ashford, Basingstoke, Canterbury, Chichester, Crawley, Dartford, Dover, Eastbourne, East Hants, Eastleigh, Elmbridge, Epsom and Ewell, Folkestone, Gravesham, Guildford, Hart, Havant, Horsham, Lewes, Maidstone, Mid Sussex, Mole Valley, New Forest, Reigate, Rother, Runnymede, Rushmoor, Sevenoaks, Spelthorne, Surrey Heath, Swale, Tandridge, Test Valley, Thanet, Tonbridge and Malling, Tunbridge Wells, Waverley, Wealden, Winchester, Woking, Worthing.

 Note there are no county council elections this year.